-Boiserie, pronounced wah-zuh-REE", is a decorative technique originating from France, dating back to the 17th century.
-It involves the use of carved wood paneling to enhance the aesthetics of interior spaces.
-Boiserie can encompass a range of styles, from the intricate florals of the Rococo period to the more restrained geometric patterns of the Neoclassical era.
+Boiserie, pronounced "bwah-zuh-REE", is a decorative technique within the Decorative Arts, originating from France, dating back to the 17th century.
+It involves the use of carved wood paneling, framed with Molding, to enhance the aesthetics of interior spaces.
+Boiserie can encompass a range of styles, from the intricate florals of the Rococo period to the more restrained geometric patterns of the Neoclassical era and related carved-panel traditions like Linenfold Panel.
 Traditionally, these wood panels were not merely decorative, they also offered insulation in large, drafty rooms and protected walls.
 Over time, boiserie has evolved but its essence of adding elegance and detail to spaces remains constant.

 In modern interior design, boiserie is often used to inject a sense of history, luxury, and texture into a space.
 It may cover entire walls from floor to ceiling or be used sparingly as wainscoting.
 While traditional boiserie is crafted from wood, contemporary adaptations may use various materials including plaster, medium density fiberboard (MDF), or even plastic molds that mimic the look of carved wood.
 Modern technology has allowed for this decorative technique to be more accessible, providing the opulent look of traditional boiserie at a fraction of the cost.